 Henry Oldfield returns to the family sheep farm on Glenolden Station for the first time in fifteen years.
 Due to a childhood trauma where his brother Angus scared him with a sheep carcass, Henry has a pathological fear of sheep.
 On the farm, Angus has been experimenting with genetic engineering to produce a better sheep and wants Henry to sell his half of the farm to him so that he can market the new breed.
 Meanwhile, two environmental protestors have snuck onto the farm and one of them, Grant, has stolen a flask of genetic waste product.
 During the pursuit, the flask is shattered, unleashing a mutated sheep foetus that sinks its teeth into Grant and then drags itself on to bite the other sheep in the paddock.
 Grant starts to mutate, grows hooves and develops a taste for animal flesh.
 Meanwhile, the infected sheep turn on humans, tearing them apart and devouring them.
 Henry, the other protestor Experience and the farm manager Tucker are forced to flee across the fields, pursued by mutant killer sheep.

 New Zealand is a nation of sheep farmers.
 It is a country where sheep outnumber the human population by 40 million animals to 4 million people.
 A good part of the tourist trade the country enjoys is based around selling sheep-related products from woollen clothing to sheepskin rugs and miniature souvenir sheep.
-In that there are 20 sheep per every woman in this country, a certain amount of local humour revolves around sheep shagging jokes.
+In that there are tenty sheep per every woman in this country, a certain amount of local humour revolves around sheep shagging jokes.
 Sheep jokes are something that one has become so accustomed to that it is a surprise that no-one has made anything of it on screen before now – although Peter Jackson did conduct an hilarious gag with a sheep and a misfired rocket launcher in Bad Taste (1988).
+(Although at the time I wrote that I was not aware of Godmonster of Indian Flats (1976), an obscure work featuring a mutant sheep that was hardly seen by anybody during its original release).

 It is no surprise that comparisons Bad Taste and Black Sheep arise – Bad Taste is a film whose influence Black Sheep seeks to reverentially walk in the shadow of.
 Both are New Zealand films that try to straddle a line between tongue-in-cheek comedy and gory splatter; and both draw much humour from a sense of Kiwi parochialism.
 (To draw even further connections, director/screenwriter Jonathan King has hired Peter Jackson’s Weta Workshop facility to deliver the various splatter and creature effects for the film).